iperov/DeepFaceLive/doc/user_faq/user_faq.md

 3. place model folder to workspace/model

-4. do not change settings, train +500.000 iters, + (optional) deleting inter_AB.npy every 100.000 (save, delete, continue run)
+4. do not change settings, train +500.000 iters, + deleting inter_AB.npy every 100.000 (save, delete, continue run)

-5. random_warp OFF, train +500.000, + (optional) periodically (every 100.000 iters) disable masked training for 5.000 iters and enable again
+5. random_warp OFF, train +500.000

 6. GAN 0.1 power, patch size 28, gan_dims:32.
 Train until the src loss value has not increased in the last 12 hours.

-7. (optional) finalize model by disabling masked training for 100-200 (not thousand) iterations.

 > Using SAEHD model from scratch